ezchx/MyNews/README.md

 •	User clicks on article
 •	Article keywords are stored in user profile
 •	Collaborative user profile is generated using KNN
-•	Article sorting is based on collaborative user profiles
+•	Article sorting is based on collaborative user profile